kitsook/AlbumSpotter/README.md

 This script captures an image from webcam and guesses what that album is.
 Modify the `MODEL_TIMESTAMP` constant to choose which trained model to use.

+The mapping file and cached album data is also loaded so that the script can provide information (e.g. URL to play the album on Spotify) about the identified album.